VPN Full-Tunnel Exclusion (Application and IP/URL Based Local Internet Breakout)

 By clicking on the Add+ button, the configuration wizard will pop up as shown below:

-This wizard will allow for the configuration of IP based rules.
-The protocol can be selected as TCP / UDP / ICMP or All.
+This wizard allows for the configuration of IP-based rules.
+The protocol can be selected as TCP,UDP,ICMP,or All.
 The destination can be a single IP address or CIDR/subnet.
-A destination port can also be defined or it can be set as any.
+A destination port can also be defined or set to any.

 Once the rules are configured they will appear in the dashboard as shown below: